Tony Collins (footballer): Playing career

 During his three years of wartime service stationed in Padua, Italy, Collins was spotted in Army football matches and recommended to Sheffield Wednesday.
 After being demobbed and returning to England, he signed for Wednesday in November 1947, but did not make any first team appearances.
 He made his Football League debut for York City in the Third Division North after joining them in July 1949, and was then transferred to Watford in August 1950.
-While at Watford, Collins was linked with a representative call-up after being watched by a selector from The Football Association, and the club chairman was quoted as saying in response to transfer speculation, "£12,000 won't buy him".
+While at Watford, Collins was linked with a representative call-up after being watched by a selector from The Football Association, and the club chairman was quoted as saying in response to transfer speculation, "£12,000 won't buy him."

 After Watford, Collins joined Norwich City in 1953 and then Torquay United in 1955.
 He briefly returned to Watford in 1957 before signing for Crystal Palace later that year; he was the first black player to appear for Palace.
 He joined his final club as a player, Rochdale, in June 1959.
 In total, Collins made 333 Football League appearances, scoring 47 goals, before retiring in 1961.

+Collins has the distinction of having been the first Black footballer at several of the clubs he played for in the Football League: Watford (debut, 21 October 1950); Norwich City (debut, 19 August 1953); and Crystal Palace (debut, 23 November 1957).
+He is also likely to have been the first Black player to represent Torquay United for whom he played in 1955–1957.